certtools/intelmq/docs/user/bots.md

 and set their values as in the IntelMQ event.
 In addition, the `feed.name` would have a comment as given in the `event_description.text` from IntelMQ event, and `destination.ip` would be set as not usable for IDS.

+**`event_separator`

+(optional, string): If set to a field name from IntelMQ event, the bot will group incoming messages in separated MISP events, based on the value of this field.
+The `interval_event` parameter acts for all grouping events together.

 **Usage in MISP**